kiwiandroiddev/mockito-verify-subscriptions/README.md

 # Mockito verification for RxJava subscriptions

 The [Mockito](http://site.mockito.org/) framework offers a powerful set of tools for verifying method calls on mocks.
 When testing RxJava-heavy code however, verifying method calls is generally not enough.
-Rather, you want to know that  **Observables returned from the methods were actually subscribed to**.
+Rather, you want to know that  **reactive types (Observable, Single, Completable) returned from the methods were actually subscribed to**.

 This is a small extension to Mockito to support subscription verifications.